eskeels/fingerprintotron/README.md

 http://igm.univ-mlv.fr/~mac/ENS/DOC/sigmod03-1.pdf

-Doument fingerprinting is used to find duplicate text data within other documents.
+Document fingerprinting is used to find duplicate text data within other documents.
 The duplicated text being searched for can be a fragment or the whole document.
 The algorithm allows for matching text that has been modified.
 The algorithm is detailed in the PDF but here is a quick description.
 My implementation also diverges at the winnowing step (detailed below).<br>Given some input text:
 <pre>
 A do run run run, a do run run
 </pre>